Contents

 Split Dose Strategy for Maintenance

-Although less common with a lower dose, if you experience any stomach discomfort or simply prefer to spread out your intake, you could divide the 5 grams into two doses of 2.5 grams each.
+Although less common with a lower or fine dose, if you experience any stomach discomfort or simply prefer to spread out your intake, you could divide the 5 grams into two doses of 2.5 grams each.

 Morning and Evening Creatine Maintenance: You could take 2.5 grams with breakfast and another 2.5 grams with dinner.
 This method helps maintain a more consistent level of creatine in the blood throughout the day.